kooba/swig-tiny-cms/README.md

 ##Usage

 New tag 'cms' will be registered with your Swig template engine.
-It requires contentId as a string:
+ContentId string as a parameter is required:

 ```swig
 {% cms 'contentId' %}